 "Jane, I'm so sorry.
 It was just meant to be a bit of fun, a laugh.
 I never dreamed you would take it the wrong way."

 "Like I said, I was only fooling.
 I just forgot you were so young and thought you were high-spirited like us, but I know now that I was wrong to assume that."
-He smiled at her.
+He smiled at me.
 "Are we still friends?"

 "It won't happen again.
 Come on, let's have another dance, best behaviour."